Maryland SmartBuy Program Will Pay Off Up to $40,000 in Student Loans If You Buy a House There.

 Buyers can finance up to 95% of the sales price of the home via a 30-year conventional amortizing mortgage loan.
 That means a down payment requirement of 5%.
 However, Up to $5,000 in down payment assistance is available.
 It comes in the form of a zero percent loan, third position lien on the property

-Under the program, when the buyer he buyer will also sign a second mortgage in the amount of up to 15% of the purchase price of the home.
+Under the program, the buyer will also sign a second mortgage in the amount of up to 15% of the purchase price of the home.
 This amount must be enough to totally pay off the borrower’s outstanding student debt balance at the time of the purchase.

 Then, to pay off student debt, the second mortgage is a five-year forgivable mortgage of up to 15% of the purchase price.
 This will go directly toward paying the borrower’s student loans in total – up to a cap of $40,000.